capistrano/capistrano/documentation/getting-started/configuration/index.markdown

 * `:svn_password`
   * When using :svn, provides the password for authentication.

+* `:svn_revision`
+  * When using :svn, set the specific revision number you want to deploy.

 * `:repo_path`
   * **default:** `-> { "#{fetch(:deploy_to)}/repo" }`
   * The path on the remote server where the repository should be placed.